Golf: What are the rules and how do you bet on it

 The weather factor.
 In golf, the elements can have quite a big impact on the game.
 There are a few fields on the PGA Tour that have historically earned their glory as particularly windy, and wind gusts are a pretty serious irritant for players.

 Not all golfers are able to adapt to episodic impulses - here you need special patience and concentration, and the trajectory of strokes should be lower.
-Therefore, in windy weather usually better favors golfers from Great Britain or Scandinavians, from childhood accustomed to playing in such conditions, or representatives of the windy states of America - Texas and the Midwest.
+Therefore, in windy weather usually better favours golfers from Great Britain or Scandinavians, from childhood accustomed to playing in such conditions, or representatives of the windy states of America - Texas and the Midwest.

 However, factors of player form and adaptability to the field are more important when choosing a bet, as the weather on a particular day is sometimes almost impossible to predict.
 Especially if you want to catch a good ratio at the start line.
 Unfortunately, even the best meteorologists are not yet able to give an accurate forecast on the speed and direction of the wind a few days before the event.